 Emily Christiansen

-Emily Christiansen is a junior Organizational Communication major with a Journalism minor at Bethel University in St.Paul, Minnesota.
-She is seeking an internship for the summer of 2026 in the Twin Cities.
+Emily Christiansen is a junior Strategic Communications major with a Journalism minor at Bethel University in St.Paul, Minnesota.

 I have a passion for storytelling through writing, photo and video.
 I aim to shed light on the experiences, challenges, and resilience of those whose stories are often overlooked.
 I want to inspire readers to appreciate the unique perspectives from other people in their communities.